top of page

 Goal

 Cincinnati has a housing supply shortage; matched with increased demand, this leads to higher housing costs and a deficit of affordable housing options for residents.
-In recognition of this, the Department of Community and Economic Division ("DCED") aims to activate and encourage proactive and targeted housing development, supporting quality and diverse housing options, as well as supportive housing services for a variety of income levels.
-NOFA enables the City to help stimulate the creation of hundreds of units a year, thus helping to achieve Plan Cincinnati’s goals of providing a full spectrum of healthy housing options and to improve housing quality and affordability.
+In recognition of this, the Department of Community and Economic Development ("DCED") aims to activate and encourage proactive and targeted housing development, support quality and diverse housing options, as well as supportive housing services for a variety of income levels.
+NOFA enables the City to help stimulate the creation of hundreds of units per year, thus helping to achieve Plan Cincinnati’s goals of providing a full spectrum of healthy housing options and to improve housing quality and affordability.

 700-702 State Ave 2.jpg